c6o/docs/content/references/application-manifest.md

           targetService: http-service    #Required. the target service name; typically the name of the NodePort to point our ingress-gateway to
           targetPort: 80    #optional; specifying the target service port, which is needed when multiple service ports are available
           http:             #optional, only used when child props are needed
+            private: true  #optional http field specifying whether the app is protected behind your cluster authentication
             prefix: /api  #optional http field specifying matching prefix for a URL rewrite, e.g.: /api/
             rewrite: /api/v1/  #optional http field specifying URL rewrite destination, e.g.: /api/v1/
         - type: tcp